preciofishbone/OmniaDocsG2/blocks/media/index.rst

 .. image:: media-block.png

-You then use the Media Picker to select image or video.
-See this page for more information about the Media Picker: :doc:`The Media Picker </tenant-administration/targeting-definitions/index>`
+You then use the Media Picker to select image or video:

 .. image:: media-picker-new.png

-You can select a photo from your computer or do a Bing search.
+You can select an image from your computer or do a Bing search.
 When using the Bing Search you simply type a search word and can then refine your search.

 .. image:: media-picker-bing-search.png